TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2018/Index.rst

 single commits the last days:

-* The old "Inside TYPO3" document is gone and all information has been merged into the :doc:`TYPO3 Core API <t3coreapi:Index>`.
+* The old "Inside TYPO3" document is gone and all information has been merged into the :ref:`TYPO3 Core API <t3coreapi:start>`.
 The Core API document more and more evolves into **the** TYPO3 core documentation compendium where all conceptual core related information should be looked up in.
 The term "Core API" will probably change at some point to reflect this, too.

-* The :doc:`t3tsconfig:Index` received a major overhaul.
-This document is one of the most important documents next to the other two references, namely the :doc:`t3tsref:Index` and the :doc:`TCA Reference <t3tca:Index>`.
+* The :ref:`t3tsconfig:start` received a major overhaul.
+This document is one of the most important documents next to the other two references, namely the :ref:`t3tsref:start` and the :ref:`TCA Reference <t3tca:start>`.
   The TSconfig Reference didn't receive too much love within the last years, but now it comes with a reworked menu structure, a lot of streamlined information and a simplified property listing with more examples.
 Various chapters have been moved around between the main core documents